boxbilling/docs/en/reference/api-guest.rst

 guest/system/current_url
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If called from template file this function returnes current url
+If called from template file this function returns current url